regosen/Gapless-5/README.md

 - **setVolume(volume)**
   - updates the volume in real time (between 0 and 1)
 - **setCrossfade(duration)**
-  - sets the crossfade amount in milliseconds
+  - sets the crossfade duration in milliseconds
 - **setCrossfadeShape(shape)**
   - sets the crossfade curve shape
 - **setPlaybackRate(playbackRate)**